silentorb/marloth-kotlin/game-design-workbench.md

 * Tales of Maj'Eyal
 * The Binding of Isaac
 * Neverwinter Nights
-* Diablo II
 * Grim Dawn

 ### Character Growth

 My single favorite part of games is the screen where you select new abilities when you level up.
-It's the part of the game I've always felt like every RPG I've ever played has downplayed.
+It's the part of the game I've always felt I don't see enough of in an RPG.
 I've always wanted to play an RPG that was designed to make you regularly visiting that screen without increasing grind.

 ### UI

 For at least the past decade somewhere somehow I got this idea that games need to be as single view as possible and maximize that single view.
 I think my main concerns have been:

 * Immersion - The most immersive games only use one view for gameplay
-  * Half life is famous for not even having loading screens.
+  * Half-Life is famous for not having loading screens.
 * Focus - I'm impressed by games that can stretch a single UI very far and do everything with it.
-  * Example: Quake removing the need for a button to interact with buttons, opting instead for buttons that are pushed or shot.
+  * Example: Quake removing the need for a key press to interact with the environment, opting instead for doors that automatically open when you are nearby and wall buttons that can be pushed or shot.
 * Minigames - I don't like minigames and they tend to be the extreme use of different UIs

-I'm done with that now.
+I'm done with those concerns.
 I want this game to be immersive where its reasonable but am no longer interested in forcing the issue.
 A one-size-fits all UI is a very limiting.
 Use the right tool for each job.

 The main reason I don't like minigames is because they minimize relationship across components, and I love it when things are deeply relational.
 Each minigame has little influence on its siblings.
 At one point I was throwing around ideas for a game that had deeply relational minigames but that is challenging and not a natural, obvious minigame structure.